FlyingGyroscope/IntroTo3DPrinting/README.md

 This repository contains mixed-media elements that are not covered by the Creative Commons license above:

-- Screenshots: Limited screenshots from YouTube, educational sources, and blogs are included for instructional illustration and commentary.
+- Screenshots: Limited screenshots from YouTube, educational sources and other guides, and blogs are included for instructional illustration and commentary.
 - Memes and Pop Culture Media: Limited images and memes are used for humor and engagement.

 All third-party images, logos, trademarks, and screenshots remain the sole property of their respective copyright holders.